 Lights come in different sizes and shapes.
 Some of the most common options include:

-- Lamps.
 Lamps are homier and cozier than recessed lights, which makes them perfect for bedrooms and nurseries.
 If you’re planning to light by lamps, have an electrician hook up the outlets in your home to the light switches.
 This way, you can turn on the lights when you walk in the door.

-- Flush lights.
 A flush ceiling light will sit flat against the ceiling of the room.
 This option is common in living rooms and bedrooms where a bright light is sometimes necessary for certain activities.

-- Pendant lights.
 Common in dining areas and kitchens, pendant lights hang from the ceiling and shine a directed, focused beam on the surface below.

 Familiarizing yourself with these options can help you decide which lighting options are best for your home.